bifurcation/perc-wg/double/draft-ietf-perc-double.md

 cryptographic context and then encrypts using the outer cryptographic context.
 The processes is as follows:

-* Form an RTP packet.
-If there are any header extensions, they MUST use [@!RFC5285].

-* Apply the inner cryptographic transform to the RTP packet.
-If encrypting RTP header extensions end-to-end, then [@!RFC6904] MUST be used when encrypting the RTP packet using the inner cryptographic context.

-* If the endpoint wishes to insert header extensions that can be modified by an Media Distributor, it MUST insert an OHB header extension at the end of any header extensions protected end-to-end (if any), then add any Media Distributor-modifiable header extensions.
-In other cases, the endpoint SHOULD still insert an OHB header extension.
-The OHB MUST replicate the information found in the RTP header following the application of the inner cryptographic transform.
-If not already set, the endpoint MUST set the X bit in the RTP header to 1 when introducing the OHB extension.

-* Apply the outer cryptographic transform to the RTP packet.
-If encrypting RTP header extensions hop-by-hop, then [@!RFC6904] MUST be used when encrypting the RTP packet using the outer cryptographic context.
+* The inputs to the process are:
+  * An RTP packet
+  * An indication of how many bytes of header are to be protected E2E

+* Encrypt with the inner cryptographic transform with the following inputs.
+  This computation produces the inner ciphertext and inner tag.
+  * AAD: The RTP header of the original packet, truncated to only include E2E-protected extension data.
+  * Plaintext: The RTP payload

+* Encrypt with the outer cryptographic transform, with the following inputs.
+  This computation produces the outer ciphertext and inner tag.
+  * AAD: The RTP header of the original packet
+  * Plaintext: The concatenation of:
+    1. The inner ciphertext
+    2. The inner tag
+    3. A zero OHB (0x00)

+* If N is the length of the outer ciphertext and tag_size is the length of the inner tag, split the outer ciphertext as follows:
+  * The final ciphertext is the first (N - tag_size) octets
+  * The encrypted inner tag is the final tag_size octets

+* Return an SRTP packet with the following contents:
+  * Header: The header of the original packet
+  * Payload: The outer ciphertext
+  * Tag: The outer tag

 When using EKT [@I-D.ietf-perc-srtp-ekt-diet], the EKT Field comes after the SRTP packet exactly like using EKT with any other SRTP